MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define DEFAULT_XYJERK                15.0    // (mm/sec)
 {% endhighlight %}

-Jerk works in conjunction with acceleration above.
-Jerk is the maximum change in velocity (in mm/sec) that can be commanded to occur instantaneously.
-Both acceleration and jerk can affect your print quality.
-Set too low, the extruder will linger too long at points of direction change, causing for instance, blobbing at the corners of a cube.
-Setting too high demands too much of your printers mechanics and you may see ringing artifacts or dropped steps.
+Jerk works in conjunction with acceleration (see above).
+Jerk is the maximum change in velocity (in mm/sec) that can occur instantaneously.
+Both acceleration and jerk affect your print quality.
+Set too low, the extruder will linger too long at points of direction change, causing for instance, blobs at the corners of a cube.
+Set too high, direction changes apply too much torque to your printer's mechanics and you may see ringing artifacts or dropped steps.

 {% panel info Advanced variables: S=Min feedrate (mm/s), T=Min travel feedrate (mm/s), B=minimum segment time (ms) %}
 Pulled from the above setting, on `M205` command.